 Now, I have already made Woolton Pie, and several other 1940’s potato recipes, so it was time to do some research for less well-known potato dishes that were on the healthy side too.
 I finally discovered the recipe I wanted to replicate in the Victory Cookbook by Marguerite Patten; this fabulous publication is a compilation of three of her wartime recipe books, “We’ll Eat Again”, “The Victory Cookbook” and the“Post-War Kitchen”.
 It’s a nostalgic cookbook covering war-time rationing, food and recipes and is a wonderful resource of period recipes, as well as facsimiles, cartoons and photos from the era.
 My recipe was featured in the “snacks and supper dishes” chapter and it intrigued me so much I had to make it.
 As eggs were heavily rationed during the war, so the recipe sets out to replicate them as mock eggs, in a rather brilliant way, as you can see from the photos, and at the same time make good use of the humble spud.

 The salad is very impressive to look at and is VERY filling, as we found to our cost, with no bread needed to accompany it.
 It was fun to make and very tasty, with a selection of cooked potatoes and raw vegetables on the platter.
 A simple “salad cream” style dressing is made for the salad, and I worked out that each portion was about 300 calories per person, which is remarkably low for such a tasty and filling salad.
 The original recipe says it feeds 4 people, but I’d say that it would feed 5 to 6 people with ease.
 I URGE you all to try this recipe, it makes a wonderful family supper dish and will fox the children when they see the mock eggs!
-I have shared the recipe below, as well as some step-by-step photos how to assemble the salad.
+I have shared the recipe AT THE END OF THIS POST, as well as some step-by-step photos how to assemble the salad.
 Karen

 *Commissioned work with the Potato Council*